Euro zone lenders, Greece make progress on tax, pension reforms

 The focus is on ways to cover an estimated fiscal gap of 3 percent of GDP by 2018.

-According to sources close to the talks EU lenders have been more lenient during the review than the IMF, which has said that Greece will need far bigger debt relief than euro zone partners have been prepared to envisage.
+According to sources close to the talks, EU lenders have been more lenient during the review than the IMF, which has said Greece will need far bigger debt relief than euro zone partners have been prepared to envisage.

 A meeting of euro zone finance ministers in April will be crucial for Greece, which is also dealing with a huge migrant crisis.